Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

-In this section, we evaluate the performance of seven baseline models against the modified versions of the three selected baseline models and EasyOcc.
+In this section, we evaluate the performance of the three selected baseline models and EasyOcc in Table \ref{tab:sota_table_cam_mask}.
 We compare the models across four key evaluation categories: inference time (FPS), Intersection over Union (IoU), mean IoU (mIoU), and class-wise IoU for each semantic category.
-Results are provided in Table \ref{tab:sota_table_cam_mask}.
+We provide further models for reference in the table.

-\subsubsection{Inference Time}
+\subsubsection{\MakeUppercase{Inference Time}}

 GaussianFlowOcc achieves the highest inference speed at 10.2 FPS, attributed to its use of induced attention, which significantly reduces computational overhead.
 SelfOcc ranks second with 7.4 FPS, benefiting from the lack of a contracted coordinate system.
 The inclusion of pseudo-loss has no effect on inference time, as it influences only the training phase.
 EasyOcc matches the inference speed of both OccNeRF and GaussianOcc, all of which operate at 5.4 FPS.
+Both GaussTR and TT-Occ exhibit poor FPS due to the deployment of foundation models at inference time.